za3k/short-programs/README.md

     Lord of the solemn feasts, as these things in the thou succeedest them, and buy them, Thus saith unto the tribe of that thou hast followed

+mvln
+---
+Moves a files, but leaves a symlink pointing to the new location in the old place.
+See also `delink`

 {brown,pink,white}noise
 ---